bobdavies2000/OpenCVB/README.md

 **Line_Gravity:** *The bottom right image shows all the lines detected in the image.
 The bottom left image shows the vertical lines in yellow and the horizontal lines in red.
 The vertical lines are aligned to the gravity vector and the horizontal lines are aligned with the horizon vector.
 The method to find the gravity vector is to locate two points where the X-values in the point cloud transition from negative to positive.
 Similarly, the horizon vector is defined by 2 points where the Y-values in the point cloud transition from negative to positive.
 Because the point cloud is aligned with the color image, the horizon and gravity vectors are defined in the image coordinate system.
 The camera is deliberately tilted for this example but both vectors move as the camera moves.*

-# Recent Changes – May 2024
+# 2024 May - Recent Changes

 -   Over 2000 algorithms are included, averaging 32 lines of code per algorithm.
 -   Last month’s horizon and gravity vectors are now faster and more robust.